rbeerwerth/BornAgain-website/content/documentation/examples/_index.md

 ## Python script examples

-This section of the online documentation is the BornAgain cookbook.
+This section of the online documentation is the BornAgain examples.
 It is a vast collection of exemplary Python scripts for various model systems.
 All scripts are also shipped with the BornAgain binaries.
 They can be found in the "Examples" directory: